"When the Arrows of death flew thick around me, I was preserv'd while others were suffer'd to fall a prey to our Cruel enemies..."

 - Peter Brown to his Mother, June 25, 1775

-Fifty years after the battle, the Marquis De Lafayette set the cornerstone of what would become a lasting monument and tribute to the memory of the Battle of Bunker Hill.
-The project was ambitious: construct a 221-foot tall obelisk built entirely from quarried granite.
-It took over seventeen years to complete, but it still stands to this day atop a prominence of the battlefield now known as Breed's Hill.
-Marking the site where Provincial forces constructed an earthen fort, or "Redoubt," prior to the battle, this site remains the focal point of the battle's memory.
+50 years after the battle, the Marquis De Lafayette set the cornerstone of what would become a lasting monument and tribute to the memory of the Battle of Bunker Hill.
+The ambitious project to construct a 221-foot tall obelisk built entirely from quarried granite took over seventeen years to complete.
+Dedicated in 1843, the Monument stands prominently atop Breed's Hill.
+Marking the site where Provincial forces constructed an earthen fort, or "redoubt," prior to the battle, this site remains the focal point of the battle's memory.

 Battle, Monument, and Memory